CNSC Conflict of Interest Policy

 • A potential conflict of interest could reasonably be foreseen to exist in the future.

-Declaration of Conflicts of Interest: Declaration of Conflict of Interest Form I and Confidential Report – Form II
+Declaration of Conflict of Interest: Declaration of Conflict of Interest – Form I and Confidential Report – Form II

 Directive: The CNSC Directive on Reporting and Managing Financial Conflicts of Interest.
 This directive provides direction and instructions on reportable assets and liabilities.